 Mats begin as tangles and, just like with human hair, tangles are generally caused simply by living.
 Friction from the collar can cause tangling, as well as scratching, rolling around in the dirt, running through brush…you know.
 Being a dog.
 Brushing your dog’s coat every few days can take care of these tangles while they are loose, which is to say before they turn into dreaded mats.

 Minor and localized matting occurs in those areas that rub constantly.
-Like around the dog’s neck under her collar, behind her ears, in the tuck-up, armpits and around the tail.
+Like around the dog’s neck under her collar, behind her ears, in the tuck-up, armpits, and around the tail.
 These also happen to be some of the more sensitive areas.
-Minor matting can be brushed out in less than 10 minutes and with minimal pulling.
-Localized matting in sensitive areas is best clipped out, but does not require a full body haircut.
+Minor matting can be brushed out in less than 10 minutes with minimal pulling.
+Localized matting in sensitive areas is best clipped out and usually does not require a full-body haircut.

-With serious mats and pelts, we will not offer to demat the dog.
-It is incredibly painful, slow, difficult work that would put far too much stress on your dog.
+With serious mats and pelts, we will not offer to de-mat your dog.
+It is incredibly painful, slow, and difficult work that would put far too much stress on your dog.
 We understand the desire for a fluffy pup, but we also want to do what’s best for them.

 We do offer brush-only services for our clients.
-Brush-outs start at $10 and depend on the size of the dog and the length/thickness of the coat.
+Brush-outs start at $15 and depend on the size of the dog and the length/thickness of the coat.
 Between grooming brush-outs are only available to clients who go no more than 6 weeks between grooming appointments.
-Brush-outs need to be supplemented by in-home brushing as well.
+Brush-outs need to be supplemented by in home brushing as well.

 Not sure of the best way to brush your dog’s coat?
 No problem!
 Our groomers are more than happy to show you the proper way to brush through your dog’s coat to ensure proper maintenance between grooming appointments.